LuisFerArellanoCh/SQL_FOR_DA_PROJECT/README.md

-# SQL for Data Analytics
+# Exploring the Data Analyst/Data Scientist Job Market with SQL
 ## Introduction
 Welcome to my first approach to Data Analysis📊!